 - We saw a fan discussion about, “the ramifications of killing a god,” and how, “Ember killing Umber was just as much to blame,” which is false.
 Whimsical gods killing eachother is in their nature, and a constant theme throughout history.
 It also stands that with Alice’s niffin-knowledge that they only shut down magic when the cosmic specs get too carried away with it (humans killing gods).
 However, the repercussions were forshadowed by Persephone when she stopped Julia.

 2) Speaking of Julia, she still has access to magic.
 Could she be the saving force of magic?
 Could it be a gift from Our-Lady?
 Is she going to do sphincter magic?!
 Too many unanswered questions, and too many unknowns on the extent of the power she still has.
 Our next point does lead to a strong theory though: whatever Julia is, she isn’t fully human; she is a being of magic.

 3) Niffin Joseph appeared to a magic-less Alice to warn her that the Lamprey she dealt with before still holds a grudge and is after her and she needs to run.
 That’s all fine and dandy, but he lays some special knowledge on us–creatures naturally made of magic are mostly fine (the freaking unicorns and vampires), but creatures that stole their magic unnaturally are slowly going to lose all their juice–the magicians and niffins.
 [Support for Julia claims made above]

 4) Elliot and Margo are powerless in Fillory with no magic, and the Faeries are in the middle of a hostile takeover of their kingdom when the episode ends–which is our cliffhanger for the duo.

-- After 2 episodes with minimal Margo scene, we were glad to see get not only a reconciliation between her and Elliot, but she also gave us the best dialogue of the season with self-deprecating humor about her new fond status as a cyclops.
+- After 2 episodes with minimal Margo scenes, we were glad to see a reconciliation between her and Elliot, but she also gave us the best dialogue of the season with self-deprecating humor about her new found status as a cyclops.